deckerego/EnvironmentMonitor/README.md

 5. Edit `/etc/default/motion` and set it to start on boot
 6. Clone this repository or download https://github.com/deckerego/EnvironmentMonitor/archive/master.zip which will include the Bottle webapp and some admin configs/scripts
 7. Install EnvironmentMonitor's dependencies using `sudo pip install -r app/requirements.txt`
-8. Copy the files within the app/ directory into /srv/environment
+8. Copy the files within the app/ directory into /srv/environmon
-9. Change into the /srv/environment/views directory and execute `bower install bootstrap`
+9. Change into the /srv/environmon/views directory and execute `bower install bootstrap`
 10. Copy the service config files from config/etc into the appropriate /etc directory, altering them as needed.
-11. Create a copy of app/config.sample as /srv/environment/config.py, altering config.py to fit your preferences
+11. Create a copy of app/config.sample as /srv/environmon/config.py, altering config.py to fit your preferences
-12. Enable the webapp with `sudo a2dissite 000-default`, followed by `sudo a2ensite environment`, then start up (or restart) Apache2
+12. Enable the webapp with `sudo a2dissite 000-default`, followed by `sudo a2ensite environmon`, then start up (or restart) Apache2
-13. Ensure config/etc/init.d/environment has been copied to /etc/init.d, then install it using `sudo update-rc.d environment defaults`
+13. Ensure config/etc/init.d/environmon has been copied to /etc/init.d, then install it using `sudo update-rc.d environmon defaults`
-14. Start the webapp using `sudo service environment start`
+14. Start the webapp using `sudo service environmon start`